Snapshots¶

 --from-snapshot is mutually exclusive with --image and --repo |

-The snapshot rootfs is the source of truth. --local-dir and credential mounts are still allowed because they are runtime mounts. |
+The snapshot rootfs is the source of truth. --local-dir/--add-dir and configured mounts: are still allowed because they are runtime mounts. |

 | Snapshot rootfs is immutable | Stored mode 0444.
 Spawned sheds get a writable (0644) copy via reflink. |